NoTinyxd/NoTinyxd/README.md

 ## What I Do

 I'm all about **automation** and making computers do the boring work.
-Currently learning reverse engineering and expanding my skillset with C++.
+Currently learning sql injection and expanding my skillset with C++.

 ### Languages I Code:
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=white)